garrytrinder/msteams-azure-search-openai-demo/README.md

 To run this project locally you will need to:

+> [!NOTE]
-> **NOTE**: An Azure subscription is not required to run this sample locally, however you will require a Microsoft 365 tenant that has sideloading enabled.
+> An Azure subscription is not required to run this sample locally, however you will require a Microsoft 365 tenant that has sideloading enabled.

 1. Follow the steps to deploy the [ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search](https://github.com/Azure-Samples/azure-search-openai-demo#getting-started) sample to Azure.
 1. Install Teams Toolkit from the extensions marketplace in VSCode.